databrary/policies/investigator-agmt.md

 - Seek, secure, and maintain permission to conduct *Research* from the *Research Supervision Entity* that governs research at my *Institution* and receive approval to ask *Depicted Individuals* or their legal parent or guardian for permission to share *Recordings* or *Self-Reported Health-Related Information* in Databrary;
 - Ensure that *Depicted Individuals* sign copies of the appropriate Databrary *Permission (or Assent) To Share* documents or have granted equivalent permission through other means;
 - Faithfully represent to Databrary information about *Research Supervision Entity* approvals and the level of *Sharing Permission* given by *Depicted Individuals*.
-- Limitations on *Sharing Excerpts* of *Data* with the *Public*:
+- Abide by limitations on *Sharing Excerpts* of *Data* with the *Public*:

 I will not use Databrary for commercial purposes.
 I agree not to share *Data* with the general public or with researchers who are not authorized by Databrary.

 I understand that *Depicted Individuals* may grant different levels of *Permission (or Assent) to Share Recordings* or *Self-Reported Health Information* with Databrary, and I agree to abide by the levels of permission granted.

 *Depicted Individuals* may refuse to give permission to share *Recordings or Self-Reported Health-Related Information*.
-In this case, Databrary may store *Recordings or Self-Reported Health-Related Information* but not share them beyond the set of *Investigators* who are part of the *Data Contributor’s* approved research team under an existing research protocol approved by a *Research Supervision Entity*.
-The full responsibility for identifying who constitutes the set of researchers allowed access in this case is the *Data Contributor’s*.
+In this case, Databrary may store *Data*, *Recordings, or Self-Reported Health-Related Information* but will not permit access by other *Investigators* or *Affiliate Investigators* unless I give permission.
+As *Data Contributor* , I may choose to permit access to my *Data* to *Collaborators* under an existing research protocol approved by a *Research Supervision Entity*.
+I assume full responsibility for identifying who constitutes the set of researchers allowed access to my *Data*, controlling that access using Databrary's tools, and for any actions they take with my *Data*.

 Alternatively, *Depicted Individuals* may give permission for their *Recordings or Self-Reported Health-Related Information* to be shared with other researchers, but not for excerpts to be shown for educational and scientific purposes.
-In this case, *Recordings or Self-Reported Health-Related Information* may be shared with other Databrary *Authorized Investigators* or *Affiliate Investigators*. *Data* that are retrieved from Databrary for viewing, downloading, and analyses must be handled according to [best practices](https://github.com/databrary/policies/blob/master/best-practices.md) in data security.
+In this case, *Recordings or Self-Reported Health-Related Information* may be shared with other Databrary *Authorized Investigators* or *Affiliate Investigators*, or my *Collaborators*. *Data* that are retrieved from Databrary for viewing, downloading, and analyses must be handled according to [best practices](https://github.com/databrary/policies/blob/master/best-practices.md) in data security.
 No recordings of any parts of the video may be shown in public.

-However, in addition to giving permission for their *Recordings or Self-Reported Health-Related Information* to be shared with other researchers, *Depicted Individuals* may grant permission to show and distribute *Excerpts* to the public. *Excerpts* selected by an *Investigator* may be presented in public settings—in classrooms, at scientific or technical meetings—and may be published in the media, in textbooks, scientific publications, or on the Internet as long as no *Personally Identifying Information* about a *Depicted Person* is included with the *Excerpt*.
+Finally, in addition to giving permission for their *Recordings or Self-Reported Health-Related Information* to be shared with other researchers, *Depicted Individuals* may grant permission to show and distribute *Excerpts* to the public. *Excerpts* selected by an *Investigator* may be presented in public settings—in classrooms, at scientific or technical meetings—and may be published in the media, in textbooks, scientific publications, or on the Internet as long as no *Personally Identifying Information* about a *Depicted Person*, with the exception of faces, voices, and location information typically contained in *Recordings*, is included with the *Excerpt*.

 I warrant that I will exercise professional judgment and uphold ethical principles in determining which *Excerpts* to show and to what audiences.
 I warrant that I will select *Excerpts* and edit them to minimize the possibility that a *Depicted Individual* can be identified, embarrassed, or harmed by the public showing of an *Excerpt*.